 The Fox Crossing Police Department's Communication and Records Division is open to the public typically from 6:00 A.M. to 6:00 P.M.
-Monday - Friday.
-This division is generally the first point of contact the public has with the police department.
+Monday through Friday, and the Records Division is open Monday through Friday, 8:00A.M. through 4:00 P.M..
+The Communications Division is generally the first point of contact the public has with the police department.
 Communication Technicians are the employees who receive the public's phone calls and greet those that come into the lobby.
 In addition to serving the citizens of the village, the Communications and Records Division provides support to our sworn personnel.
 The division monitors cameras placed in and around the municipal complex, and routinely provides searches of Federal, State, and local databases to assist officers with locating information that is pertinent to their cases and investigations.